faister/iot-workshop/iot-hub-gateway-sdk-physical-device.md

 ```

 #### BLE Module Configuration
-The sample configuration for the BLE device assumes a Texas Instruments SensorTag device.
-Any standard BLE device that can operate as a GATT peripheral should work but you will need to update the GATT characteristic IDs and data (for write instructions).
+The sample configuration for the BLE device assumes a Texas Instruments SensorTag 2.0 device.
+To understand the capabilities of the TI Tag better you can download the TI SensorTag app on your phone and explore.
+Any standard Bluetooth Low Energy (BLE) device that can operate as a GATT (Generic Attribute Profile) peripheral should work but you will need to update the GATT characteristic IDs and data (for write instructions).
+For the full GATT table for SensorTag 2.0 please refer to [this page](http://www.ti.com/ww/en/wireless_connectivity/sensortag/tearDown.html) - scroll the page all the way down.

 Add the MAC address of your SensorTag device:

 ```json
 {